-Theorem: In two right-angled triangles, if the length of the hypotenuse and one side of one triangle is equal to the length of the hypotenuse and one side of the other triangle, then the two triangles are congruent.
+Theorem: In two right-angled triangles, if the length of the hypotenuse and one side of one triangle, is equal to the length of the hypotenuse and corresponding side of the other triangle, then the two triangles are congruent.

 SSS Congruence Rule

-Theorem: In two triangles, if the three sides of one triangle is equal to the three sides (SSS) of the other triangle, then the two triangles are congruent.
+Theorem: In two triangles, if the three sides of one triangle are equal to the corresponding three sides (SSS) of the other triangle, then the two triangles are congruent.